-DMNC data must be submitted in an acceptable format or it will be rejected.
-A 30-day verification clock starts with a determination that the data has been deemed complete.
-Until the DMNC review function of the ICAP Market System goes live, the Installed Capacity Supplier will be notified if its submission has been deemed complete within ten (10) business days of that submission, on a best efforts basis.
-Submittals that are deemed to be complete will be so indicated via communication from Market Monitoring within ten (10) business days of original submittals.
-Within ten (10) business days of an incomplete submittal, the Market Monitoring Unit will contact the submitting Installed Capacity Supplier.
-Upon determination that the information that has been submitted is complete, the NYISO will validate and approve the DMNC rating or reject it within 30 days of submittal if such submittal has been deemed complete at least 45 days prior to the data submittal deadline as noted below.
-Submittals deemed complete less than 45 days before the DMNC submittal deadline will be processed within 45 days of such submittal.
+DataDMNC data must be submitted in an acceptable format or it will be rejected.
+TheA 30-day verification clock starts with a determination that the data has been deemed complete.
+Until the Unforced Capacity automation system goes live, the Installed Capacity Supplier will be notified if its submission has been deemed complete within five (5) business days of that submission.
+After automation system goes live, submissions Submissions that are deemed to be complete will be so indicated in the automation application via communication from Market Monitoring within five (5ten (10) business days of original submissions.
+Within five (5seven (7) business days of an incomplete submission, the Market Monitoring Unit will contact the submitting Installed Capacity Supplier.

+Upon determination that the information that has been provided is complete, the NYISO will verify the DMNC value for Installed Capacity Suppliers within 30 days of submission, if such submission has been deemed complete at least 45 days prior to the data submission deadline as noted below.
+Submissions deemed complete less than 45 days before the DMNC submission deadline will be processed within 45 days of such submission.

-If the NYISO approves the Installed Capacity Supplier's submittal, the submitted DMNC value will be valid for the subsequent like Capability Period, and at the request of the Installed Capacity Supplier, may also serve as the valid DMNC rating for the balance of the current Capability Period beginning in the month following approval.
+If the NYISO accepts the Installed Capacity Supplier's submission, the submitted DMNC value will be valid for the subsequent like Capability Period, and at the request of the Installed Capacity Supplier, will serve as the valid DMNC value for the balance of the current Capability Period.

-If the NYISO rejects the submitted DMNC value, the Installed Capacity Supplier may:
+If the NYISO disagrees with the submitted DMNC value, the Installed Capacity Supplier may:

-- a) resubmit DMNC test results or data from actual operation from within the current DMNC Test Period, or - b) accept the NYISO determined DMNC value and resubmit it, or - c) request an audit.
+- a) re-test if there is time within the current DMNC Test Period, or - b) accept the NYISO determined DMNC value and resubmit it, or - c) request an audit.

 If the Installed Capacity Supplier requests an audit, the NYISO will work with the Installed Capacity Supplier to schedule the audit.
-If the audit results reveal that the Installed Capacity Supplier DMNC rating is correct, the DMNC data submitted by the Installed Capacity Supplier will remain in place.
-If the audit reveals that the NYISO rating is correct, the NYISO will instruct the Installed Capacity Supplier to resubmit the DMNC data with the DMNC rating established through the audit and the Installed Capacity Supplier will be subject to deficiency charges, if applicable.
+If the audit results reveal that the Installed Capacity Supplier DMNC value is correct, the DMNC value submitted by the Installed Capacity Supplier will remain in place.
+If the audit reveals that the NYISO value is correct, the NYISO will replace the Installed Capacity Supplier's DMNC value with the DMNC value established through the audit and the Installed Capacity Supplier will be subject to penalties, if applicable.